Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 ## Parameters

 The following is an example of using values supplied on a request's URL using parameters.
-To retrieve values that match a request's URL parameters you can use the `.Parameters` hashtable on the supplied web-session to a route's logic.
+To retrieve values that match a request's URL parameters you can use the `.Parameters` property from the `$WebEvent` variable.
 This example will get the `:userId` and "find" user, returning the users data:

 ```powershell
 Start-PodeServer {